NguyenDuy94/DataS_Cleaning_Assignment/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Data from step 4 and 5 will be written out as output in two files:
+Data from step 4 and 5 will be written out as output in two files and were also uploaded onto this repository
-1.
+1. Step4Data.csv
-2.
+2. Step5Data.csv

+The code book was also uploaded onto this repository which was named: AssignmentCodeBook.txt